-To create a recognizable and professional looking brand, you need to have consistency and flexibility.
-Which is where your alternate logo comes in.
+If you want to create a recognizable and professional looking brand, you need to have consistency and flexibility.
+This is where your alternate logo comes in.

 As beautiful as your main logo may be, it may not play well everywhere you want to use it.
-Your alternate logo is made to compliment your main logo, but it utilizes a different layout to make sure you always have options no matter where you want to use it.
+Your alternate logo is a variation made to compliment your main logo, but usually it is usually simplified and uses a different layout to make sure you always have options no matter where you want to use it.

 Most social media profile pictures are either square or circular.
 Sometimes your main logo may look amazing on your website header, but when standing alone in a square on Facebook it looks awkward.

 Same concept here.
-Your main logo is totally and completely amazing.
+Maybe your main logo is totally and completely amazing.
 It’s everything you’ve ever wanted… but doesn’t fit well on a mug.

 Here’s an example from one of my projects.
 The main logo for this brand is a detailed badge logo.
 I’d be willing to bet if this company wanted some branded pens, the main logo isn’t gonna cut it.
-That’s why the alternate logo is designed to fit in places where the main logo would be inappropriate.
+That’s why the alternate logo is designed to fit in places where the main logo would be bulky or ineffective.

 Creating a consistent brand requires more than just sticking one logo on top of your website and calling it a day.

 It requires thought, options, and flexibility.
 Sometimes your main logo might leave something to be desired when placed on your Instagram.
 Or maybe you want to add your branding to blog post graphics, but your main logo looks busy and distracts from the message being delivered.

 You’re going to run into some road blocks, and having a strong alternate logo will make sure you’re prepared for anything that comes your way.